kenziebottoms/teensyduino/README.md

 The RGB LED connected to the breadboard flashes green for half a second, cyan for half a second, yellow for half a second, and then magenta for half a second, before looping indefinitely.

 [See video on Instagram.](https://www.instagram.com/p/Bb7tOeYAvTN/?taken-by=kenziebottoms)

+### Added pushbutton.

+If user pushes button, the rainbow cycle finishes out and the light turns white.